 So you’ve finally saved up enough cash to go to Hawaii, but you’re afraid that once you get home, you won’t be able to afford the mortgage payments.
 It’s a good thing that vacationing in one of the most exotic U.S. states can be done on a budget if you plan carefully.
 Boasting seven climates across its islands, it’s not uncommon for visitors to plan trips to each of the major islands separately, spreading out the experience over a lifetime.
-On Hawaii’s most popular island, Oahu, there are many ways to save big and still plan a great memorable and exiting vacation.
+On Hawaii’s most popular island, Oahu, there are many ways to save big and still plan a great memorable and exciting vacation.

 When to Travel